 Is The UK Heading For a No-Deal Brexit?

-In preparation for such a scenario, British government officials are warning British expats living in EU member states, such as Germany, Portugal and France, that losing access to their healthcare payments is a real possibility after the 29 March if a deal isn’t reached.
-A statement on the UK government website reported: “Travellers who intend to use their European Health Insurance Card (EHIC) must check what the arrangement is with the specific country they are visiting as the card may not be valid.
+In preparation for such a scenario, British government officials are warning British expats living in EU member states, such as Germany, Portugal and France, that losing access to their healthcare payments is a real possibility after the 31st of October if a deal isn’t reached.
+A statement on the UK government website before the first deadline in March 2019 reported: “Travellers who intend to use their European Health Insurance Card (EHIC) must check what the arrangement is with the specific country they are visiting as the card may not be valid.

 “This advice also applies to students studying in the EU.
 If you have an S1 certificate, it will be valid until 29 March 2019.
 After this date, the certificate may not be valid, depending on decisions by member states.”